 3. Maintain a routine

-Securing a graduate position is one goal, but your wellbeing is even more important and vital to your success.
+Securing a job is one goal, but your wellbeing is more important and vital to your success.
+Try to keep a focus on self-care during this time.
 Don’t let the job hunt overshadow your hobbies, relationships, and the other things that make up who you are.

-Sometimes it feels like the peaks and troughs of the job search define us, but this isn’t the case, and so it is important to make time for the activities that keep us going.
+Sometimes it feels like the peaks and troughs of the job search define us, but this isn’t the case.
+It is important to make time for the activities that keep us going.
 That said, you can’t do everything at once, so be flexible – you might need to move other commitments around to focus on a deadline or an interview.

-Even when following these tips, securing a graduate job isn’t going to be plain sailing.
-All of us will experience rejections at different points in the process.
-(And if you don’t, perhaps you aren’t being ambitious enough!)
+Even when following these tips, securing a graduate job isn’t easy.
+All of us will likely experience rejections at different points in the process.
 Please don’t be disheartened or put off by this eventuality.
-Just submitting an application is a really big step and if you make it to an assessment centre or interview that is a huge achievement in itself.
+Just submitting an application is a really big step and if you make it to an interview that is a huge achievement in itself.

-First of all, congratulate yourself for what you’ve done well!
-And then, while the experience is still fresh in your mind, seek feedback from the employer and reflect on any elements you think you could improve, either by yourself, with your careers service, a trusted friend or family member.
+If you have been to an interview but are unsuccessful, remember to congratulate yourself for what you’ve done well.
+And while the experience is still fresh in your mind, seek feedback from the employer and reflect on any elements you think you could improve, either by yourself, with your careers service, a trusted friend or family member.

-You may also want to take some time away from the job hunt to put things into perspective before you return, ready to apply the learning from one experience to other recruitment processes.
+You may also want to take some time away from the job hunt to put things into perspective before you start applying again.
+Allowing time to process and learn from your job hunt experience.
 Applying for jobs, like all things in life, takes practice and the more you do it, and learn from it, the better you will get.

 It is ok to feel worried or anxious while applying for jobs but you are absolutely not alone.
-There is a lot of uncertainty at the moment, and the job hunt is something else that may add to this feeling.
+There can be a lot of uncertainty after university, and the job hunt is something else that may add to this feeling.
 But talking about your concerns to others and maintaining a healthy approach to the recruitment process can help you feel grounded and in control, while helping you work towards your goals.